An Extension of the Unified Skew-Normal Family of Distributions and Application to Bayesian Binary Regression: The Perturbed SUN Distribution

+The rest of the paper is organized as follows.
+Section \ref{sec:pSUN} introduces the $\psun$ family and describes its properties.
+Section \ref{sec:LSBR} illustrates the use of the $\psun$ density as a conjugate prior for a large class of binary regression models.
+Section \ref{sec:logit} discusses the logistic regression setup in depth and introduces two alternative computational approaches, the former based on a Gibbs structure and the latter belonging to the importance sampling family.
+Section \ref{sec:exa} includes several comparative simulation studies and two applications with real data.
+Section \ref{sec:conc} concludes.

-\section{The perturbed SUN distribution}
+\section{The Perturbed SUN Distribution}

-\citet{AA:06} introduce the Unified Skew-Normal (SUN) class of densities which includes many of the several proposals appeared in the literature.
-It is based on the introduction of a given number $m$ of latent variables; a $d$-dimensional random vector $Y$ is said to have a SUN distribution, i.e.
+There have been, mainly at the beginning of this century, several alternative proposals for introducing some form of skewness to the multivariate normal distribution, starting with the seminal paper \citep{azz1996}.
+Most of the proposals were motivated by the need for more sophisticated models to cope with increasingly complex data structures; see for example \citet{genton-book}.
+Perturbations of the Gaussian density were also proposed in the form of more elaborated conjugate priors in \citet{ohagan-leo} and \citet{lilo}.
+To compare and critically discuss the various extensions, \citet{arellano2006} introduced the Unified Skew-Normal ($\sun$) class of densities that includes many of the several proposals that have previously appeared in the literature.
+The SUN class of densities is based on the introduction of a fixed number $m$ of latent variables.
+A $p$-dimensional random vector $\beta$ is said to have a $\sun$ distribution, i.e. $\beta \sim \sun_{p,m} \left( \tau, \Delta, \Gamma, \xi, \Omega \right)$ if its density function is